cburschka/byteword/README.md

                         Which format to use
   -d, --decode          Decode given words
-  -m, --multiple        Read multiple strings from stdin -s, --string L        Accept string on commandline instead of stdin
+  -m, --multiple        Read multiple strings from stdin -s, --string <string>
+                        Accept string on commandline instead of stdin
 ```